jhsul/minerl-combat/README.md

 ## Usage with VPT

-To see this in action with VPT, please refer to our other repository.
-This repo does not exist yet so it's not linked here.
-It will probably exist in like a day or two, and ill replace this text then. if you see this, hi!
+To see this in action with VPT, please refer to our other repository, [BattleCraftRL](https://github.com/jhsul/battle-craft-rl).